 When Mr. Brook was appointed to St. Paul’s, there was still a debt of between £500 and £600 upon the building, and there was yet much to be done to make the interior decent, the walls were not plastered and there was only a temporary porch.
 But in the course of a few years the steadily increasing congregation had paid off the debt, added a porch, tower, and spire to the church, and provided an organ.
 A little later, schools for boys, girls, and infants were built at a cost of £1200, and a house bought for a parsonage.
 Mission work, too, has not been neglected, and there are now two mission curacies in the parish, St. Philips’ for the coloureds, with services in Dutch and English, and St. Stephen’s with services in Xhosa.

 During the 1950s, there was inexorable pressure for the church to be relocated.
 The reasons for this proposed move were the decreasing population around the old church, the expropriation that was to accompany the widening of Main Street as well as the deterioration of the buildings.
 In 1960, the move finally occurred.

 The present Church reflects the continuity of witness over more than 150 years, in the magnificent stained glass windows, the pulpit, lectern and other items transferred from the original church.
 These are now housed in a modern building, a feature of which is the Chapel.
 One side of the chapel is glassed in, enabling the congregation, while they are at worship, to look out over the beautiful parish gardens.

-The original St. Paul’s Church was located at the bottom of Albany road where BM Cotton building is now.
-There was a tiny little school next to it and also a trough for horses to drink water.
+The original St. Paul’s Church was located at the bottom of Albany road where BM Cotton building is situated now.
+There was a tiny little school next to it and also a trough for horses to drink water from.